boardfish/dissertation/contents/1-literature-review.md

 part of the school environment, and can be used as a tool when building an escape room experience for educational purposes.
 Several studies cover the use of escape rooms as a means for education [@lopezuse; @rouse2017lessons;
-@peleg2019lab; @beguin2019computer]. @rouse2017lessons applied tecownerhnology to an
+@peleg2019lab; @beguin2019computer]. @rouse2017lessons applied technology to an
 escape room in the classroom using a game loaded from a memory stick.
-This application seems understandable, as Rouse's audience was likely to have some basic level of expertise in, and enthusiasm for, handling computers as part of the digital native generation.
-However, in practice, it brings to mind the image of a small group of people crowding around a screen. @liam2019 warns against situations like this, saying that visibility of the puzzle to the entire team should be a priority.
+This application seems understandable; Rouse's audience was likely to have some basic level of expertise in, and enthusiasm for, handling computers as part of the digital native generation.
+Though never directly stated, they can be assumed to be under 18.
+However, in practice, this application brings to mind the image of a small group of people crowding around a screen. @liam2019 warns against situations like this, saying that visibility of the puzzle to the entire team should be a priority.